Proxy Tester

 3. Click <mark style="color:purple;">**Test Proxy**</mark>

-4. Wait for the result in the table <mark style="color:purple;">History</mark> on the right
+4. Wait for the result in the <mark style="color:purple;">History</mark> table on the right

 ## Features